 L.A. propels you to drown in your own channel for beauty.
 Void of external validation, exquisite Mediterranean landscapes, fruit and recipes breath into and through you.
 Meanwhile, NYC sparkles electrolytes into your careers, fears and discovery.
-Electrified by contact with so much and too many—L.A worries most goes unremembered at sunset.
+Electrified by contact with so much and too many—L.A worries mostly go unremembered at sunset.’

 What is crucial when characterizing the two cities is where one begins.
 Does he or she get jaded and then migrate westward in the hope of settling down?
 Or is he or she bored with being weather-spoiled, and want to experience the toughness of raw urban decadence?
-Is LA a precedent to your NYC immersion, or vice versa?
-No one is better than the other, just as siblings should neither be split nor clumped preferentially.
+Is LA a precedent to your NYC immersion or vice versa?
+No one is better than the other, just as siblings should neither be split nor clumped.

 *DISMANTLING the MYTHS*